 They have started businesses, bought homes and had children in the United States.
 They pay taxes and contribute to Social Security.
 And they must complete background checks when they submit renewal applications, paying substantial fees each time.

-Center for Migration Studies, 273,200 U.S.-born children have parents from El Salvador, Honduras, and Haiti who have TPS.
+According to the Center for Migration Studies, 273,200 U.S.-born children have parents from El Salvador, Honduras, and Haiti who have TPS.

 No permanent solution

 In a May 2017 report, the Center for Migration Research found that TPS recipients have been able to integrate into many aspects of life in the United States, but without a pathway to permanent legal status, they’re hindered in “other forms of more stable and successful integration.”
 People with TPS don’t receive public benefits.

 The last time Congress debated a permanent solution for this population was in 2013, when the Senate passed S.744, a comprehensive immigration reform bill that included a path to citizenship for millions of undocumented immigrants, including those with TPS.
 The bill was blocked by the Republican-controlled House of Representatives.